 Race & Prison

+People sentenced to prison, jail, other correctional facilities, or community corrections.
 Statistics and other data regarding race and the correctional system, including prisons, jails, other correctional facilities, probation, and parole.

 (Adults on Community Correctional Supervision in the US in 2015, by Race/Ethnicity, Gender, and Most Serious Offense) According to the federal Bureau of Justice Statistics: